How to Insert and Remove the MicroSD Card from an Android Tablet

-Most of the time, you’ll leave the microSD card inside your Android tablet.
+Most of the time, you leave the MicroSD card inside your Android tablet.
 When the urge hits to remove it, heed these steps:

 Turn off your Android tablet.

-You can damage the media card if you just yank it out of the tablet, which is why you should first turn off the tablet.
+You can damage the media card if you just yank it out of the tablet, which is why youshould turn off the tablet first.

-The microSD card is too tiny to leave laying around.
-Put it into a microSD card adapter for use in your PC or another electronic device.
-Or store it inside a miniature box that you can label with a miniature pen in miniature letters, MicroSD Card Inside.
+The MicroSD card is too tiny to leave lying around.
+Put it into a MicroSD card adapter for use in your PC or another electronic device.
+Or store it inside a miniature box that you can label with a miniature pen in miniature letters: MicroSD Card Inside.
 Don’t lose it!